-Plug in the two electrical connectors between the plow and the truck after latching the plow.
-The alignment tab on the 16-pin plug will mate with the slot on the mating receptacle to ensure proper connection.
+Plug in the three electrical connectors between the plow and the truck after latching the plow.
+The alignment tab on the 10-pin receptacle will mate with the slot in the mounting plate on the truck grill to ensure proper connection.

 Check that the plow headlamps and turn signals are operational, and headlamps are aimed correctly.
 Test the lift and angling cylinders in a safe area before using the plow.

 To make alignment of the plow easier in the future, mark a point on the back of the head lamp, a point on the hood near the front of the truck and a point on the windshield that are in line when you are seated behind the steering wheel.
 Line up these three points when driving into the plow.